tomhoover/guide-programming-fundamentals-in-python/guide.md

 	print cat
 	```

-NOTE TO SELF: DO YOU WANT TO SHOW THEM HOW TO ACCESS ATTRIBUTES
+NOTE TO SELF: DO YOU WANT TO SHOW THEM HOW TO ACCESS ATTRIBUTES??

 Make sure to take another look at the gif above if you get stuck.

 ##Feeding your Pypet - Functions and If Statements

 Let's “feed” our pypet using a Python function.
 A [function](http://www.tutorialspoint.com/python/python_functions.htm) is a block of organized, reusable code that is used to perform a single action.
-First, we must define our function — `feed` — which changes our pypet’s “hungry” attribute to False to show that it is no longer hungry.
+First, we must define our function — `feed` — which changes our pypet’s `hunger` attribute to `False` to show that it is no longer hungry.

+1. Create this simple function by writing the following below your other code.

 ```py
 def feed(pet):
 		pet['hunger'] = False
 ```

-Now that you have defined your function you can use it by adding **feed(cat)** to your code.
+Now that you have defined your function you can

+2. Add `feed(cat)` below your function to use the `feed` function you Pypet, in this case `cat`.

 ```py
 def feed(pet):